menu

 Occupations and Workforce

-When you are in Siren, you'll notice that it is more blue-collar than most other communities in America.
-36.51% of Siren’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Siren is a village of production and manufacturing workers, sales and office workers, and professionals.
-There are especially a lot of people living in Siren who work in sales jobs (11.90%), office and administrative support (10.32%), and management occupations (7.14%).
+Siren is a blue-collar town, with 37.14% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Siren is a village of production and manufacturing workers, professionals, and sales and office workers.
+There are especially a lot of people living in Siren who work in management occupations (12.65%), teaching (11.84%), and sales jobs (8.98%).

 Setting & Lifestyle